MPH Degree Course Requirements (6 Courses)

 Required Core and Breadth Courses

-The 6 required core and breadth courses, taken in the first and second year of the program, provide students with a foundation in the concepts and competencies relevant to addressing determinants of health, using both qualitative and data-driven approaches.
+There are 6 required core and breadth courses for all students earning a MPH degree.
+These courses, taken primarily in the first year of the program, provide students with a foundation in the concepts and competencies relevant to addressing determinants of health, using both qualitative and data-driven approaches.

 – PHW200G: Health and Social Behavior

 – PHW200F: Intro to Environmental Health Science

 – PHW250: Epidemiologic Methods

 Health Policy and Management (HPM) coursework can serve a variety of professionals — from clinicians to managers to policy leaders — across a range of healthcare areas, including hospitals and health systems, pharma/biotech, medical devices, health insurers, government agencies, think tanks, consulting firms and digital health.